knowledge-clustering

 > Type `where python3`, and uninstall `knowledge-clustering`

-from everywhere (using `<path>/python3 -m pip uninstall knowledge-clustering`)
+from everywhere (using `<path>/python3 -m pip uninstall knowledge-clustering`).

-except your main version of python.
-Try to then upgrade `knowledge-clustering`
+Try to then reinstall `knowledge-clustering`

-by running `pip3 install --upgrade knowledge-clustering`.
+by running `python3 -m pip install --upgrade knowledge-clustering`.

 Raw data